-13. Sanctions
+12. Sanctions

-If the headteacher is satisfied that bullying did take place, the perpetrator will be helped to understand the consequences of their actions and warned that there must be no further incidents.
-The perpetrator and their parents / carers will be informed of the type of sanction to be used in this instance, e.g. detentions or service-based activities, and future sanctions if the bullying continues.
+If the head of year is satisfied that bullying did take place, the perpetrator will be helped to understand the consequences of their actions and warned that there must be no further incidents.
+The head of year will inform the perpetrator of the type of sanction to be used in this instance, e.g. detentions or service-based activities, and future sanctions if the bullying continues.

-If possible, a restorative conversation will be facilitated and the victim will obtain an apology from the perpetrator.
+If possible, the head of year will attempt reconciliation and will obtain an apology from the perpetrator.
 This will either be in writing to the victim, and/or witnesses if appropriate, or face-to-face, but only with the victim's full consent.
 Discretion will be used here; victims will never feel pressured into a face-to-face meeting with the perpetrator.